Friday, 26 April 2013

 The leaflets only gave a few details, tailored more to the business side of things, but it's cool to see how it was being marketed before it hit the shelves.
 Definitely pushing the difference between this and other comics, as well as the very original free gifts (a flexi-record?
 Hell yeah!) and an attractive S.O.R.
 This stands for "sale or return", any unsolds could be returned to IPC for a full refund for wholesalers and retailers.

 Up above in the promotional leaflet you'll have seen reference to "blockbuster" adverts for the new title, but what on earth is a blockbuster ad?
 Well that'd be a whopping 4-page one, that's what!
-Taken from the pages of Buster again, here's evidence that IPC were certainly shouting loud and proud about Oink! and regular readers of their titles would be in little doubt about its launch!:
+Taken from the pages of Buster again, alongside Whizzer & Chips, Eagle & Tiger, Battle, Roy of the Rovers and 2000AD here's evidence that IPC were certainly shouting loud and proud about Oink!
+Regular readers of their titles would be in little doubt about its launch!:

-Thanks again to George and be sure to check out his own blogs too folks!
+Thanks again to George and be sure to check out his own blog too folks.
 Also if you're interested in the marketing side of the release of Oink! and even which issue of Buster gave the comic away if you want to chase it down on eBay, you can click here to read all about these aspects of the new comic.

 So now you're ready to start your trip into the world of Oink!
 If you were an original pig pal then you'll know what to expect and trust me it's just as good as you remember.
-If you've never met Uncle Pigg et all before you're in for a helluva ride!
+If you've never met Uncle Pigg and the rest before you're in for a helluva ride!